mitchellh/nixos-config/README.md

 but my configurations also work for Parallels and UTM.
 Folder syncing, clipboards, and graphics acceleration all work.
 I've been using an Apple Silicon Mac full time since Nov 2021 with this setup.

+**Does this work on Windows?** Yes, I've tested this setup with both Hyper-V and VMware Workstation Pro and it works great in either case.

 ## Setup (VM)